Hampshire College: Athletics

-Hampshire athletic teams are the Black Sheep.
-The college is a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Yankee Small College Conference (YSCC) since the 2011–12 academic year.
+The college is a member of the United States Collegiate Athletic Association, primarily competing in the Yankee Small College Conference since the 2011–2012 academic year.

-Hampshire competes in eight intercollegiate varsity sports, including basketball, cross country, soccer, and track & field.
+Hampshire competes in four intercollegiate varsity sports: men's soccer, women's basketball, and coed cross country and track & field.
+There are two club sports programs, ultimate frisbee and rock climbing.

 Campus publications

 The oldest currently running publication at Hampshire is The Omen literary magazine, which published its first issue in 1993.
 The magazine accepts submissions from all students.
-The Omen published the sixth issue of its 59th volume in 2023.
+The Omen published the first issue of its 61st volume in 2024.

-Academics and resources
+Academics

+Admissions

+Hampshire College stopped accepting SAT and ACT scores of applicants in 2014, reportedly to eliminate income and ethnicity biases in standardized testing and focus assessment on data better correlated with college success, and over a longer period of time, rather than a single high-pressure test.
+As a result, it was dropped from the U.S. News & World Report Best Colleges Ranking.

 Curriculum

 Hampshire College is accredited by the New England Commission of Higher Education.
 Hampshire College describes itself as "experimenting" rather than "experimental", to emphasize the changing nature of its curriculum.
 From its inception, the curriculum has generally had certain non-traditional features: